TiberiusRC/EFCoreMovies/README.md

 ![Initial DataBase relations](https://github.com/TiberiusRC/EFCoreMovies/blob/master/Diagram.jpg)

-Added Module 8 & 9 in the SeperateModules folder , either exclude or delete them in visual studio if they are not used.
+Added Module 8,9 and 10 in the SeperateModules folder , either exclude or delete them in visual studio if they are not used.